-The Google Pixel 3 and Pixel 3 XL are phones with hidden depths.
-In this guide, we’ve got step-by-step instructions for you here to help you customize your new phones, dig into the best shortcuts, and uncover the most exciting features.
+The Google Pixel 3 and Pixel 3 XL and Pixel 3a and Pixel 3a XL are phones with hidden depths.
+In this guide, we’ve got step-by-step instructions for you to help you customize your new phones, dig into the best shortcuts, and uncover the most exciting features.

-We’ll run through some features exclusive to the Pixel line, and some that will work on any Android 9.0 Pie phone.
+We’ll run through some features exclusive to the Pixel line, and some that will work on any Android 10 phone.
 Before we dive in, Pixel 3 XL owners might want to look at how to hide the notch.
 Without further ado, here are our top Pixel 3 tips.

-Tap and hold on any open area of your home screen and you’ll get a pop-up menu that lets you select Widgets and Wallpapers – we recommend the Living Universe section in Wallpapers, where Google offers some fantastic animated wallpapers.
+Tap and hold on any open area of your home screen and you’ll get a pop-up menu that lets you select Widgets and Styles and wallpapers – we recommend the Earth section in Wallpapers, where Google offers some gorgeous shots of our planet and some more extraterrestrial shots.
 Some of the other categories offer a Daily wallpaper option that changes your wallpaper every day.
+Style allows you to make more dramatic changes to your phone’s look, and it’s definitely worth a look if you want to capitalize on the customizability of Android to its full.

 You’ll also find Home settings in here, where you can decide if you want Notification dots, whether new app icons should be added to the Home screen, set At A Glance info like calendar events to stay at the top of the screen, and more.

-Pull down the notification shade with two fingers and tap the wee pencil icon at the bottom right to edit the quick settings toggles that appear.
-You can simply tap and drag icons to add or remove them and select your preferred spot.
+Pull down the notification shade with two fingers and tap the wee pencil icon at the bottom left to edit the quick settings toggles that appear.
+You can simply tap and drag icons to add or remove them and move them to your preferred spot on the Quick Settings menu.

 Because blue light can make it harder to fall asleep, most phone manufacturers now offer a blue light filter that can be scheduled to kick in near bedtime.
 On your Pixel 3, go into Settings > Display > Night Light and tap Schedule, where you can choose to have it turn on precisely when you want or automatically align with the sunset and sunrise in your area.